ezhatiara/ezhatiara/README.md

 - 🌱 I’m currently learning and growing my skills with each line of code I write.
 Lifelong learning is my motto!

 - 📫 How to reach me?
-Feel free to drop me a message right here on GitHub or reach out via email at ezhatiaraptk@gmail.com.
-Let's code and innovate together! 🚀🌟
+Feel free to drop me a message right here on GitHub

 <!---
 ezhatiara/ezhatiara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.